globulario/Globular/README.md

 your service is now ready to use!

 #### Use your service...
-Here is a simple exemple how to use Globular...
+Here is a simple exemple how to use your Globular service.
 ``` javascript
 function testEcho(str) {
     // Create a new request.
     var request = new Echo.EchoRequest();
     request.setMessage(str);